 Telomeres are nucleoprotein complexes located at chromosome ends.
-Although telomeres do not contain any genes, they play a pivotal role in protection of the chromosome ends from illegitimate DNA recombination, repair, and nucleolytic activities.
-Therefore, telomeres are essential for genome stability (which is important for preventing tumorigenesis in humans).
-Conventional DNA polymerases cannot fully replicate the endd of linear DNA molecules, and telomeres are expected to shorten after each round of DNA replication, causing the so-called "end replication problem" (which is an important cellular senescence mechanism in human somatic cells and has been implicated in organismal aging).
-Most organisms use a ribonucleoprotein, telomerase, to synthesize telomere DNA de novo, which helps maintain a stable telomere length homeostasis.
-Telomerase is a specialized reverse transcriptase that includes a catalytic protein subunit (TERT) and an RNA subunit (TR) that provides the template for telomeric DNA synthesis.
-Telomere maintenance mechanisms (including the telomerase-mediated telomere synthesis) are essential for unlimited cell proliferative ability.
-In addition, telomeres often form a heterochromatic structure that suppresses the expression of genes located at subtelomeric regions, a phenomenon often called telomeric silencing.
-Furthermore, regions immediately upstream of the telomeres, termed subtelomeres, are often fragile sites that experience relatively more frequent DNA recombination than most chromosome internal regions.
-Interestingly, in quite a few microbial pathogens that undergo antigenic variation, genes encoding surface antigens that are essential for pathogen virulence are located at subtelomeric regions, presumably taking advantage of the plastic nature of subtelomeres.
+Although telomeres do not contain any genes, they play a pivotal role in protecting the natural chromosome ends from illegitimate DNA recombination, repair, and nucleolytic activities.
+Therefore, telomeres are essential for genome integrity and chromosome stability (which is important for preventing tumorigenesis in humans).
+Conventional DNA polymerases cannot fully replicate the ends of linear DNA molecules, leading to progressive telomere shortening in proliferating cells, causing the so-called "end replication problem" (which is an important cellular senescence mechanism in human somatic cells and has been implicated in organismal aging).
+Most eukaryotes use a specialized reverse transcriptase, telomerase, to synthesize the telomeric DNA de novo, which helps maintain a stable telomere length homeostasis.
+The core telomerase enzyme contains a catalytic protein subunit (TERT) and an RNA subunit (TR) that provides a short template for the telomeric DNA synthesis.
+Telomere maintenance mechanisms are essential for unlimited cell proliferation.
+In addition, telomeres often form a heterochromatic structure that suppresses the expression of genes located at subtelomeric regions, a phenomenon termed telomeric silencing.
+Furthermore, telomeric and subtelomeric regions are frequently fragile sites that experience relatively more frequent DNA recombination than most chromosome internal regions.
+Interestingly, in quite a few microbial pathogens that undergo antigenic variation, genes encoding surface antigens that are essential for the pathogen’s virulence are located at subtelomeric regions, presumably taking advantage of the plastic nature of the subtelomere.

-Additionally, we are collaborating with Dr. Bin Su in the Chemistry Department at Cleveland State University to develope tubulin inhibitors that specifically inhibits T. brucei growth without affecting host cells.
-Our work has resulted in identification of several lead compounds that can inhibit T. brucei growth effectively both in vitro and in vivo (Lama et al. 2012.
-Bioorg Med Chem Lett.
-22:5508; Zhong et al. 2014.
-Eur.
-J. Med.
-Chem.
-80:243; Nanavaty et al. 2016.
-PLoS One.
-11:e0146289).
-This project is supported by an NIH R15 grant (AI103889, PI: Su).
+Additionally, we are collaborating with Dr. Bin Su in the Chemistry Department at Cleveland State University to develope small compounds that specifically inhibits T. brucei growth without affecting its mammalian host.
+Our work has resulted in identification of several lead compounds that can inhibit T. brucei growth effectively both in vitro and in vivo.